rhgrant10/Groupy/docs/pages/quickstart.rst

     >>> from groupy.client import Client
     >>> client = Client.from_token(token)

 Clients are capable of listing groups, chats, and bots.
 It can also provide your user information.

 Listing groups
 --------------

 Groups are listed in pages.
-You can specify which page and how many groups per page using the ``page`` and ``per_page`` paramters. ``per_page`` defaults to 10.
+You can specify which page and how many groups per page using the ``page`` and ``per_page`` parameters. ``per_page`` defaults to 10.

 .. code-block:: python